 The desk and dresser are really nice.
 The dresser has three drawers and the hutch is removable.
 The desk hutch has a built-in light, outlet and a bulletin board.
 It also also has side drawers (don’t remember how many) and a center drawer.

 There is more space than it looks like between the desk and the wall.
 They put the fridge in that little slot with the microwave on top and that’s about all there is room for.
-Right next to the closet is the a/c-heating vents.
+Right next to the closet is the a/c-heating ductwork or whatever.

 The closets don’t have doors so you lose some storage space since you can’t do an over-the-door organizer of any kind.
 There is plenty of space on that top shelf, though.
 You can buy some sturdy shelves (I found nice ones at The Container Store) and stack stuff up.
 I sent Katy with more toiletries and cleaning supplies than I normally would just to cut down her off-campus trips.
 Covid, you know.
 Katy says Central has both closets on the same side so on the other side you have more wall space and it makes the room look bigger.